Should Pluto be a planet again? New study reignites contentious debate | Innovation

 Expanding the definition of a planet to include a spate of other celestial objects makes for a “poor description of our solar system,” he added.
 “If the four big moons of Jupiter are planets, the big moons of Saturn are planets, and 200 objects in the Kuiper Belt are planets — it becomes a meaningless word in that sense,” he said.

 For now, Pluto remains a dwarf planet.
 The icy orb, which takes about 248 years to complete one trip around the sun, will complete its first full orbit since its discovery in 2178.
-Perhaps by then, the debate over its planetary status will be settled.
+Perhaps by then, the over its planetary status will be settled.

 Want more stories about astronomy?